Russian-Doom/russian-doom/COMPILING.md

 Download the source code archive of the latest release version and unpack it.
 Or clone repository from Git.
-The primary way of building International Doom on Windows is using an MSYS GCC environment.
+The primary way of building International Doom on Windows is using an MSYS UCRT64 and MINGW32 environments.

 ### 1.A: MSYS2 environment